Kanban-Zai/marketing/product-model.md

 3. The Zeitgeist

 ### Technology
-This is less actual technology and more capability.
-Sometimes we are talking tech, sometimes it could be a 100 monkeys locked in a room with typewriters.
-Both are a form of automation, both provide a capability, both are scalable, both require no extrodinary special skill on the part of the business entity.
-All that matters is what can be done and what cannot be done and how that fits the business model and the market.

 ### The Business Model
 Plain and simple.
 How is this idea going to be monetized.

 ### The Zeitgeist
-Meaning the ghost of the times it is made up of things like Market Fit, Public Appitite for the idea, The Problem being solved and other subjective ideas.

 ## The Golden Halo

 If you imagine these 3 ideas represented by a Zen Diagram.
 Inside each ring of the diagram you write the pros